Shih Tzu Puppy Weight Chart by Janice Jones

-Simply going by the size of the parents is not enough.
-Your puppy shares part of the DNA that is provided by the parents, but also maternal and paternal grandparents.
+Your puppy shares part of the DNA that the parents provide and maternal and paternal grandparents.
 As you go farther back into the pedigree, the ancestors have less effect on the current generation, but there is still that trace DNA.

-There is some anecdotal evidence that the term Chinese Imperial may be describing dogs that are smaller than the normal Shih Tzu.
-Most of this is shrouded in mystery and arises from information obtained from historical documents from China long before the modern development of the breed.
-Whether this is true is a matter of opinion and the jury is still out on this "theory."
+There is some anecdotal evidence that the term Chinese Imperial may describe dogs smaller than the standard Shih Tzu.
+Most of this is shrouded in mystery and arises from information from historical documents from China long before the modern development of the breed.
+Whether this is true is a matter of opinion, and the jury is still out on this "theory."

 If you are curious about puppy development, you will want to check out our two articles on the growth and development of puppies.
 Puppy Development Milestones and Puppy Development: An Overview.